atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 ---
 One of the best ways to waste time on the internet is to make a Tik Tok account, game your algorithm, and delve into a subterranean network of shockingly-large absurd subcultures.
 Through this method, I have discovered countless--- white furry converts to Salafist Islam, plus-size theme park enthusiasts, Juche goths, all of whom take themselves 100% seriously.
 Another feature of Tik Tok that lends itself to deep anthropological study is its status on the internet hierarchy.
 Twitter is where the internet's most intelligent and cultured (yes, not a high bar, I know) tastemakers start discourse.
 This trickles down via reposts to other social medias (Reddit, Instagram) until one finally reaches the festering 99th-percentile slop pool that is Tik Tok.

 You've likely heard of incels before.
-The "involuntary celibate" community came to public consciousness through the 2014 Isla Vista shooting
+The "involuntary celibate" community came to public consciousness through the 2014 Isla Vista shootings, and its mainstream discussion reached a fever pitch during the first Trump administration

 **The blackpill:  a primer**
 -